aasmith1788/sleep_study/eda.md

 ## Final Recommendation: Use an RI-CLPM

 Based on this analysis, the recommended approach is a **Random-Intercept Cross-Lagged Panel Model (RI-CLPM)**.

-* **Why?** The RI-CLPM is designed for non-stationary data.
-It separates the stable, between-person differences (which account for much of the trend) from the dynamic, within-person fluctuations.
-This allows for an unbiased estimation of the cross-lagged relationships.
-* **Data Usage:** Use **all 26 waves** of data.
-Do not subset the time window.
-* **Missing Data:** Use **Full Information Maximum Likelihood (FIML)** to incorporate all available data from all 60 participants.

-This approach aligns with modern best practices for longitudinal data and will provide the most accurate and robust test of the reciprocal relationship between sleep and pain in this dataset.